 This book is not a fictional narrative, so there is little point in flipping to the last page to find out what happens.
 What?
 You already have?
 Shame on you!
-On the pages beyond you will find the following chapters:
+The book is laid out in a reasonably logical manner, even conforming to the convention of putting the Introduction at the beginning.
+To come we have the following main chapters: